 To meet the growing demand for natural gas in the North Seattle market area, Northwest proposed the North Seattle Lateral Upgrade Project.
 Northwest has executed firm agreements with PSE for the project to expand the delivery capabilities of Northwest Pipeline’s North Seattle Lateral, which serves PSE customers.
 PSE operates Washington’s largest natural gas distribution system serving nearly 800,000 gas customers in six counties.

 |Click image to see how Williams keeps its pipelines safe.||Before you dig, Call 811.|

-Pending all federal, state and local regulatory approvals, construction-related activities are scheduled to begin in the second quarter of 2019 and would be completed in the fourth quarter of 2019.
+Pending all federal, state and local regulatory approvals, construction-related activities are scheduled to begin in summer 2019 and would be completed in the fourth quarter of 2019.